-The organic promotion party on all social media platforms continues to be disappointing.
+The organic promotion party on all social networks continues to be disappointing.

-Marketers with even hundreds of thousands of followers don’t see more than a few hundred clicks to their website from an average update.
+Social media marketing experts with even hundreds of thousands of followers don’t see more than a few hundred click-through rates to their web site from an average update.
 This doesn’t inspire a lot of drive for ramping up your marketing efforts.

-There are many reasons for this decline.
-But, the biggest one probably is the increasing competition, with numerous businesses joining social media and sharing their content marketing, and employing pay-per-click advertising strategies.
+There are many reasons for this decline in the social channels.
+But, the biggest one probably is the increasing competition, with numerous businesses creating social media accounts, sharing their content marketing, and employing pay-per-click advertising strategies.

-If you’re serious about reaching new people and extending your business on the popular social network sites, then great content and blog posts are not enough – you need to buy ads.
+If you’re serious about reaching your target audience and extending your business on the popular social network sites, then great content and blog posts are not enough – you need to buy ppc ads.
 And, the sooner you get started with paid marketing and pay per clicks, the better it will be for your digital marketing strategy- so that you can get a better ROI from your content and improve your conversion rate.

-I’ve experimented with paid marketing on most social media platforms and got a good ROI.
+I’ve experimented with paid marketing on most social networks and got a good ROI.
 I don’t promise that each one of you will achieve the same results for your conversion rates by investing a little time and effort into PPC ads.

-But, PPC ads on the social networks like Facebook, Google, Twitter, and even Instagram accounts are worth experimenting with, for every type of small business, because audiences for most business types hang out on them.
+But, PPC ads on the social networks like Facebook, Google, Twitter, and even Instagram accounts are worth experimenting with, for every type of small business, because target audiences for most business types hang out on these popular social networks.

-So, in this post, I want to show you 4 principles that will help you succeed on these 3 big platforms.
-As always, I’ll break down every element with specific examples and actionable strategies.
+So, in this post, I want to show you 4 marketing effort principles that will help you succeed on these 3 big platforms.
+As always, I’ll break down every element with specific examples, a case study, and actionable strategies.

 1. Respect the platform and their ad policies